 Pimsleur starts teaching you the formal version of a language, and waits until several lessons in to introduce you to the more natural, informal way of speaking.

-4 – No feedback from a real person
+4 – No feedback

 It’s also important to note that you don’t get any feedback on your pronunciation other than your own self-monitoring.

-Note about Spanish:
+Note about the Spanish course: